• Home

 1. Step 6: Place the canned sauerkraut over the brats and sprinkle with remaining brown sugar.

 2. Step 7: Reduce oven temperature to 375 degrees and bake until sauerkraut is starting to caramelize and turning golden in color.
+Use a large spoon and scoop out a brat and p lenty of sauerkraut.
 Serve immediately over mashed potatoes.

 How To Serve It